flok99/matrix-server/readme.txt

 Only the code that displays the scroll texts and videostreams etc is (C) folkert van heusden <mail@vanheusden.com>.
 Maybe some of this all is copyrighted by Adafruit.

+Note: you need to change the lib/Makefile file to suit your setup.
+For example the adafruit "hat" requires a special compile switch.
+When not doing so, you may not see anything on your led-matrix.

 You can send json-encoded commands via udp or udp to this program: